BroadbandForum/WT-382/README.md

-But the introduction of this new "control" CMDU is **even more incomprehensible** when you consider that the original 1905 *already* contained and ALME message to change an interface power mode.
+But the introduction of this new "control" CMDU is **even more incomprehensible** when you consider that the original 1905 *already* contained an ALME message to change an interface power mode.
 The HLE just needed to make use of this to directly send the desired command to a remote AL.

 Because of all of this I really feel these control CMDUs (and all others that